Beaujeux Wilde & King Solicitors - Trusts For the Family

 We have an experienced team dedicated to advising on, setting up and administering Trusts, helping you to protect your assets.
 Our private client lawyers are well informed on the various Trust options available, and offer you advice tailored to your circumstances.
 We have experienced lawyers available for appointments at all our office locations.

-Rachel Wos BA TEP Solicitor and Head of Private Client (Stone & Chalfont St Giles)
+Usman Khan LLB Hons Solicitor and Head of Private Client (Chesham & Amersham)

 Johanna Knott BA SFE TEP Solicitor, member of STEP (the Society for Trust and Estate Practitioners) and Solicitors for the Elderly (Chalfont St Giles)